-I will wear something for a couple of years and then all of a sudden I put it on, and it no longer feels right for me.
+I will wear something for a couple of years, and then all of a sudden, I put it on, and it no longer feels right for me.
 Such is the case with these pants.
-They are now in the to be donated box.
+They are now in the donate box.
 (The jacket may be next.
 I like it better with white than black.)
-Having my picture taken so often allows me the ability to assess what is working for me and what is decidedly no longer appropriate for me.
+Having my picture taken so often allows me to assess what is working for me and what is decidedly no longer appropriate for me.
 This practice is not being overly critical, just realistic.
-These pants fit in the waist and hips but look too tight in the legs now that I am wearing mostly flats during the daytime.
+These pants fit in the waist and hips but look too tight in the legs.

 Another reality is that my body is changing as I age.
 Weight shifts and the body changes, so I am careful to tweak my wardrobe along with these changes.
-My hair was starting to thin a lot on top, so I got it cut shorter and started taking B12 vitamin supplements.
+My hair was starting to thin a lot on top, so I got it cut shorter.
 Long thinning hair is never a good look.
-The texture and shape of my face is also changing, so I stopped wearing foundation.
-Instead of enhancing my features, foundation settled into the creases and lines and brought attention to them.
+The texture and shape of my face are also changing, so I stopped wearing foundation.
+Instead of enhancing my features, the foundation settled into the creases and lines and brought attention to them.

-When I cut my hair shorter, a few people wrote to say that I looked younger with longer hair.
-The truth is, I don’t aspire to appear younger.
+When I cut my hair shorter, a few people wrote that I looked younger with longer hair.
+The truth is, I don’t aspire to appear more youthful.
 Looking my best at whatever age I am is a much more realistic goal for me.
 I am celebrating living past the age of sixty.
 This is the very best time of my life!

 Below are some examples of the classic prints I mentioned above.
 As soon as the weather breaks, I will do a wardrobe recap from my latest vacation.
-Today we have snow!
-Without good natural lighting, taking photographs is a futile effort.
+(Today, we have snow.)
+Without adequate natural lighting, taking photographs is a futile effort.

-This scarf found here, shows an example of an equestrian print.
+This scarf shows an example of an equestrian print.

-The scarf above shows an example of chains combined with animal print which is also becoming a classic.
-Find this scarf here.
+The scarf above shows an example of chains combined with animal print.

-The goldtone border shown on this emboridered bag is the Greek Key pattern.
-The bag is here.
+The goldtone border shown on this embroidered bag is the Greek Key pattern.

-This lace trimmed jacket is another example of tone on tone.
-You can find it here.
+This lace-trimmed jacket is another example of tone on tone.